thomas-tams/mlops_02476_project/reports/README.md

 --- From the cookiecutter template we have filled out the *.github*, *configs*, *data*, *dockerfiles*, *docs*, *models*, *reports*, *src*, *tests* folders:
 - The *.github* folder keeps the workflow .yaml files.
-- In the *data* folder, we have created a subfolder structure containing different processed and augmented data folders such as *balanced*, *processed*, *raw*, *split*, *split_augmented*.
+- In the *data* folder, we have created a subfolder structure containing raw, intermediary and processed data.
 - In *configs* is a .json file with class labels.
 - *dockerfiles* has our base .dockerfile together with gcloud .dockerfiles for API and FastAPI frontend.
 - In the *docs* folder, we have app documentation and the mkdocs.yaml to create the README.md file.
-- In *models* we keep the best performing model.ckpt checkpoint from the most recent training run.
 - *reports* contains our project hand-in report and script for creating .html rendition.
-- In the *src* folder we have the project source code in *mlops_project_tcs* (tcs = Thomas, Casper, Sven).
-This contains .py scripts such as *data.py*, *train.py* and others for driving the project.
+- In the *src* folder we have the project source code in *mlops_project_tcs*.
 - *test* contains unit tests.
+- We deviate from the *models* subfolder structure, since we save the 1 best model from a training run as onnx in the hydra *outputs* folder.
+- We also use the hydra *outputs* folder for storing all our relavant training run data, such as experiment configuration and best performing models.

 We have removed the *notebooks* folder as we did note use any jupyter notebooks.